 4.26

-Strengthen the health and wellness partnership between Métis Nation British Columbia, the Ministry of Health and the Ministry of Mental Health and Addictions and support opportunities to identify and work to address shared Métis health and wellness priorities.
+Strengthen the health and wellness partnership between Métis Nation British Columbia, the Ministry of Health and the Ministry of Mental Health and Addictions, and support opportunities to identify and work to address shared Métis health and wellness priorities.

-Ministry of Health, Ministry of Mental Health and Addictions
+Ministry of Health

-Year
+Year started

 1